angelosaleh/cheatsheet/README.md

     dst port 80
 you can use booleans!
     src port 80 or dst port 80
-here's how to filter on IP:
+here is how to filter on IP:
     ip src 66.66.66.66
 ```
 To spy on all GET requests